 1. The Principal Project Officer (PPO) is the most senior officer in charge of the

-day-to-day operations involving the use of subject data and is responsible for
+day-to-day operations involving the use of subject data and is responsible for communication with HUD.

-OMB Control Number 2528-0297

-communication with HUD.
 The PPO or his designeeis also responsible for maintaining the day-to-day security of the licensed data, including the implementation, maintenance, and periodic update of the Security Plan to protect the data in strict compliance with statutory and regulatory requirements.

 Professional/Technical staff (P/T) conduct the research for which this License was issued.